Checks should be made out and mailed to:

-The easement acquisition phase is nearing completion, therefore the District will not be open
+The easement acquisition phase is complete, therefore the District will not be open

 after May 16th, 2022.
 We will continue to respond to your questions and concerns.
 Please contact us using the the form on this website or information found on the contact page.